Eco-Friendly Additions You Can Make On Your House Before You Sell

 3. Reduce air leakage and improve air flow

 Homes with a draft are horrible for your heat bill because the home will never maintain a steady temperature.
-Why, 40% of heat loss is due to gaps around windows, doors, air ducts, and drafty walls!
+Why, 40% of heat loss is due to gaps around windows, black steel doors, air ducts, and drafty walls!

 Replacing the caulking and weather stripping around doors and windows aside, you can also add more or a higher grade of insulation in the attic, seal any loose fittings in the air ducts, install roman shades or roller shades over the windows and even use a draft blocker to the bottom for the doors.